learn-anything/quotes/contributing.md

 Ensure your pull request adheres to the following guidelines:
 - Search included quotes before adding a new one, as yours may be a duplicate.
 - Use the following format: `> "Quote" - Author`
-- Adding the Author is optional but is advised.
+- If you can't find the author of the quote, you can skip adding the author.
-- The quote should be put into its appropriate category (Pick the one you think is closest if you are not sure).
+- The quote should be put into its appropriate category.
+Pick the one you think is closest if you are not sure.
+- Only add quotes you really think are actually interesting.
 - New categories or improvements to the existing categorisation are welcome.
 - Check your spelling and grammar.
 - You can also add other related websites and repositories in the end.